SYRIAN CRISIS: 10 YEARS ON

 Your life-saving monthly donations will support this appeal for 6 months.
 After that they will go into our Global Parent fund to save and protect children worldwide.

 How will you help

-By supporting UNICEF New Zealand’s Syria appeal, you’ll be helping provide Syrian children and families with urgent life-saving supplies and essential aid.
+By supporting UNICEF Aotearoa’s Syria appeal, you’ll be helping provide Syrian children and families with urgent life-saving supplies and essential aid.